· News · Travel · Food · Arts · Sciences · Sports · Advice · Religion · Life · Greensboro ·

 Yellowstone Super Volcano, when will it erupt?

-Yellowstone which technically sits on one of the largest Super-volcanoes in the world is still active and erupts occasionally every so many thousands of years.
-In comparison to a normal Volcano, Yellowstone's super-volcano has incomprehensible force, estimated several thousand times stronger then the largest recorded eruption.
+Yellowstone which technically sits on one of the largest super-volcanoes in the world is still active and erupts occasionally every so many thousands of years.
+In comparison to a normal Volcano, Yellowstone's super-volcano has incomprehensible force, estimated several thousand times stronger than the largest recorded eruption.

 The park actually is the caldera of the volcano.
 The current caldera, or giant crater was formed 640 thousand years ago, and is so enormous that it was only first seen with the advent of satellite photos from space.